 Rolling-Basis Applications

 Admission to the ADIL Program is offered on a rolling basis.
-This means that the Admission Committee will assess applications as they are received instead of evaluating all applications at once after the deadline.
+This means that the Admissions Committee will assess applications as they are received instead of evaluating all applications at once after the deadline.
 Considering the small cohort, applicants are highly encouraged to submit their applications as soon as practicable to maximize their chances of admission to the ADIL Program.

 Admission to the ADIL Program is offered on a rolling basis.
-This means that the Admission Committee will assess applications as they are received instead of evaluating all applications at once after the deadline.
+This means that the Admissions Committee will assess applications as they are received instead of evaluating all applications at once after the deadline.
 Considering the small cohort, applicants are highly encouraged to submit their applications as soon as practicable to maximize their chances of admission to the ADIL Program.

 Application Materials: